 “The Government must continue to focus on ensuring that British taxpayers get good value for money.
 Every penny we spend in overseas aid should be used to reduce poverty and help meet the Millennium Development Goals.

 “The review points to the Global Fund and GAVI as organisations that have proven to be highly effective in saving lives.
 It is estimated that GAVI has prevented 5 million deaths since it was established in 2000 by providing routine vaccinations to children, while the Global Fund has saved 6.5 million lives since 2002 through the provision of AIDS treatment, anti-tuberculosis treatment, and the distribution of 160 million insecticide-treated nets for the prevention of malaria.

 “We hope that the government will now follow through the logic of its approach by announcing a significant increase in funding for the Global Fund and GAVI in the coming months.
 However, there is a worrying lack of concrete investment in agriculture.

 “More than 1 billion people are suffering from hunger.
 Global food prices are at an all time high and it is absolutely essential that we provide support to help people increase the productivity of their farms, allowing them to feed their families and generate a sustainable income.
 Funding agricultural development, particularly in Africa where about 70% of the population live in rural areas, is crucial if we are to create wealth and reduce poverty in the long term.”

 • The “Changing lives, Delivering results” executive summary can be downloaded here, with country summaries here, the Bilateral Aid Review technical report here, and Multilateral Aid review technical report here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.